Albrecht von Rechenberg: German East Africa

 His administration, as a result, carried out many genuine reforms, especially with regard to conditions and terms in the use of indigenous labour.
-In addition, while many settler voices were in favour or removing Indians and the coloured population, and replacing them with German or other similar stock, Rechenberg maintained friendly relations with them, refused to limit their immigration, and thought their involvement as middle traders an important contribution to the economy.
+In addition, while many settler voices were in favour of removing Indians and the coloured population, and replacing them with German or other similar stock, Rechenberg maintained friendly relations with them, refused to limit their immigration, and thought their involvement as middle traders an important contribution to the economy.

 In these and many related issues he aroused the animosity of the settlers, and open hostility in the local German media, which saw him as a 'nigger-lover'.
 His manner was brusque and off-hand with the settlers and he did not attend a single meeting of the German Colonial Society.
 His aides in office also became targets of this ill-feeling and a series of attacks in the press during the latter part of his governorship in 1910 culminated in a number of successful libel actions against the source, Willy von Roy, the editor of the most widely read newspaper in the colony, the Deutsch-Ostafrikanische Zeitung, led initially by Wilhelm Methner, Rechenberg's first in command, and Knape, the acting senior judge (German:Regierungsrat), but later by Rechenberg himself, when accusations of homosexuality were levelled at him in the press.

 Rechenberg's term as governor ended when he left Africa in 1911, after a period of five years or so without any significant native unrest, and with considerable advances in transportation, taxation, civil administration and economic expansion.
 According to his contemporary Frank Weston, Bishop of Zanzibar and Head of the Universities' Mission in German East Africa, known for his deep antipathy against the German colonialists, Governor von Rechenberg was "one of the best and most humane officials I have known."